frederic-perez/AmE-dictionary/dictionary.md

 __curdle__
 __curdled__ _There has always been a curdled heart at pop's center._
 __curds__ _n_ _Clouds like curds of smoke._
-__curfew__ :three: _n_ A regulation requiring people to remain indoors between specified hours, typically at night. _Her parents raised her with early curfews and well-defined rules._ :es: toque de queda
+__curfew__ _n_ :three: A regulation requiring people to remain indoors between specified hours, typically at night. _Her parents raised her with early curfews and well-defined rules._ :es: toque de queda
 __curios__
 __curlicued__ _v_
 __curlicues__
 __curmudgeon__ _n_ :four: An ill-tempered person full of resentment and stubborn notions.
 __curry__ _v_ :four::hammer: _A blatant effort to curry favor._
 __cursive__ /ˈkəːsɪv/ _adj_ (from Latin curs, ‘run’) Written with the characters joined.
-__cursory__ :three::hammer: _A cursory glance._
+__cursory__ _adj_ :three: Performed with haste and scant attention to detail: _a cursory glance at the headlines._
 __curt__ _His curt answer._
 __curtail__ _v_ :eight: (curtailed) Reduce in extent or quantity; impose a restriction on. _The government is conspiring to curtail liberties._ _He must curtail the mistakes._ :es: hacer restringir
 __curtailment__
 __curtly__
 __curveball__ _Informal_ Something which is unexpected, surprising, or disruptive. _There's always a curveball on every mission._
 __cushy__ _A cushy modern life._
-__cusp__ :three: A pointed end where two curves meet.
+__cusp__ _n_ :three: A pointed end where two curves meet.
 Each of the pointed ends of the crescent moon. _The cusp of the largest immigration wave._ _The regulations are on the cusps of changing._
 __cuss__ _v_ :six::hammer: (cussed, cussing) _Other kids cussed in front of their parents._ _He gathered the players together and then commenced cussing a blue streak at very high volume._
 __customer > tough customer__ Someone who is difficult to deal with. _Walt is a tough customer.
 Just keep away from him._
 __cut eyes__ :two::hammer: _Carmen cut her eyes at her brother, but he ignored her._ _Miss Birdie cut her eyes._